APPENDICES

 Joseph Guérin married Fredonia Trauth, place and date unrecorded.
 Their son Georges was born near Raceland, Lafourche Parish, in April 1862.

 Séraphin Harmand Guérin married Marie Amelia or Emelia Fonrouge or Fontrouge, place and date unrecorded.
-Daughter Pauline was born in Lafayette Parish in December 1864.
-They were living near New Iberia later in the decade.
+Daughter Pauline was born in Lafayette Parish in December 1864, and Marie Matilde near New Iberia on the lower Teche in August 1868.

 CONCLUSION